 This course will cover the rise of civilization to the decline of major world civilizations in the early Common Era (c.200 to c.
 750 CE).
-It will include study of the ancient civilizations of Mesopotamia, Egypt, India, China, the Greco-Roman world, and early Arabia.
+It will include study of the ancient civilizations of Mesopotamia, Egypt, India, China, and the Greco-Roman world.